peteroupc/peteroupc.github.io/randomgendoc.md

      |  kthsmallest_psrn(self, n, k)
      |      Generates the 'k'th smallest 'b'-bit uniform random
      |      number out of 'n' of them; returns the result in
-     |      the form of a uniform partially-sampled random number.
+     |      the form of a uniform partially-sampled random variate.
      |
      |  latlon(self)
      |      Generates an independent and uniform random latitude and